yangsu01/funance_blog/src/blogs/returns.md

-Its finally here, Funance Blog Vol.1!!!
-Before we start looking at anything fancy, we should start with the basics and build out way up (its totally not because I haven't done any analytics stuff in a few years and need a refresher...).
+It's finally here, Funance Blog Vol.1!!!
+Before we start looking at anything fancy, we should start with the basics and build our way up (it's totally not because I haven't done any analytics stuff in a few years and need a refresher...).

 Thus for the inaugural blog of Funance Blog, we will be looking at...
 Returns! and how we can use it to evaluate investments.